Chesterfield Canal Trust

 The Chesterfield Canal Trust is a charitable company run entirely by volunteers.

 In Chesterfield, the Trust runs two tripboats – ‘John Varley’ which runs from Tapton Lock and the ‘Madeline’ that runs from Hollingwood Hub.
-The Trust’s volunteer Work Party has restored four locks in Chesterfield and built two more from scratch; Staveley Town Lock – was opened in May 2016.
-Their base is the restored and extended Hollingwood Lock House – now called Hollingwood Hub – complete with a coffee shop and capacity to host events.
+The Trust’s volunteer Work Party has restored four locks in Chesterfield and built two more from scratch.
+Its base is the restored and extended Hollingwood Lock House – now called Hollingwood Hub – complete with a coffee shop, the capacity to host events and an Information Centre and shop.
+It holds regular festivals which attract many thousands of visitors to the town.